| FACULTY/STAFF > DEPARTMENTS & OFFICES > SCHOOL OF EDUCATION AND SOCIAL SCIENCES > DEPARTMENT OF SOCIAL SCIENCES >

 The Early Law School Admission Program (ELSAP) at RMU provides high-performing students who desire to go to law school the opportunity to complete three years of undergraduate work at Robert Morris University followed by three years of law school at Duquesne University School of Law.

 The credits from the first year of law school are counted towards the B.A. in Social Science.
 Students graduate with their undergraduate class four years after they matriculate at RMU.

-The Early Law School Admission Program in the School of Education and Social Sciences works with four majors:
+The Early Law School Admission Program in the School of Education and Social Sciences works with the following majors:

 For frequently asked questions about the Early Law School Admission Program, click here.